holdgh/ApeRAG/README.md

     *   Regularly use `make format` and `make lint` to ensure code consistency and quality.

 4.  **Handle API and Model Changes**:
-    *   If you change backend API endpoints (add, remove, modify parameters/responses): Update the OpenAPI specification (usually in `aperag/api/`) and then run `make generate-frontend-sdk` to update the frontend client.
+    *   If you change backend API endpoints (add, remove, modify parameters/responses): Update the OpenAPI specification (usually in `aperag/api/openapi.yaml`) and then run `make generate-frontend-sdk` to update the frontend client.
+Also, run `make generate-models` if schema components are affected.
     *   If you change Django models: Run `make makemigration` to create migration files, and then `make migrate` to apply changes to your development database.

 5.  **Testing**: Add unit tests for new backend logic and integration tests for API changes.
 Ensure all existing tests pass by running `make test`.